Performing Arts Series

 To champion Oklahoma as a world-class center for the arts by bringing monumental cultural experiences to America’s heartland.

-The Armstrong International Cultural Foundation Performing Arts Series, now in its 16th season, features a veritable who’s who of today’s brightest stars in classical, jazz and folk music, as well as theater, classical ballet, folk dance and more.
+The Armstrong International Cultural Foundation Performing Arts Series features a veritable who’s who of today’s brightest stars in classical, jazz and folk music, as well as theater, classical ballet, folk dance and more.
 Performers include Broadway legends Brian Stokes Mitchell and Kelli O’Hara, vocalists Nathan Gunn and Frederica von Stade, pianist André Watts and piano quintet The 5 Browns, the Berlin Philharmonic Wind Quintet, the Academy of St Martin in the Fields, the Romero Guitar Quartet, the Canadian Brass, the Vienna Boys Choir, the Russian National Ballet, NEA Jazz Masters honoree Branford Marsalis and trumpeter Doc Severinsen, among many others.

 Armstrong Auditorium is one of America’s finest performing arts venues.
 As home to the foundation’s annual concert series, Armstrong features some of the most talented artists in the world, and the auditorium is an experience all its own.